Dich0tomy/Weepin/docs/spec/0.1/functional.md

 Positional, after each `WeepinRI` / `ResolvableRI`:
 - `-n, --name <name>` Gives the pin a custom name.

-- `-V, --no-validate` Disable validating if the given resource is reachable on the network before adding.

 - `-i, --interactive` Invalid for `ResolvableRI`s.
   Weepin will try to determine available versions for a given resource and prompt to pick.